 DoD’s Joint AI Center is entering into its second phase where it will be more of a service provider than an organization that runs pilot programs.

-Henry Sowell, CIO of Cloudera Government Solutions, joins host John Gilroy on this week's Federal Tech Talk to discuss how his company can help federal agencies expand their data streaming capabilities.
+Aarish Gokaldas, chief growth officer for Applied Information Sciences (AIS), joins host John Gilroy on this week's Federal Tech Talk to discuss how Microsoft products can help federal information technology professionals reach their ambitious goals.